 Balloons: Hand-Drawn Hedwig

-To create a cool, easy decoration, you can purchase a few of these six-count Hedwig balloons from an artist on Etsy.
-You can also make this DIY decoration yourself!
+To create a cool, easy decoration, you can also make this DIY decoration yourself!
 Purchase a bunch of white balloons and draw Hedwig onto them with a permanent marker.

 Music: Harry Potter Soundtracks